eloritzkovitz/atlaset/README.md

 # Atlaset

-Atlaset is a modern, interactive country explorer and travel tracker built with React, Vite, and TypeScript.
+Atlaset is a modern, interactive country explorer and travel tracker built with React, Vite and TypeScript.
 Designed for flexibility and performance, Atlaset allows fellow travelers to manage travel logs and analyze their journeys around the world - centered around an immersive map and powerful, rich features: tinker with the map and add your own layers and markers, reminisce past trips with the timeline or plan new adventures, view the dashboard or test your knowledge of the world!

 ## Table of Contents
 - [Features](#features)